gusl/Sorcetta/README.md

 Source-to-source translation to enrich Julia libraries.

-Goal: we do not expect to obtain 100\% coverage, but merely to speed up the process of translating code from other languages into Julia.
+Goal: we do not expect to obtain 100% coverage, but merely to speed up the process of translating code from other languages into Julia.

+Idea: as long as the codes agree on every input, they are good translation.
+This means that you can use any approach you like (genetic algorithms, inductive logic programming, etc), as long as the tests pass.

-Current state: R.  (Future: Matlab, Python)
+Current project: R.  (Future: Matlab, Python)

 # Project A: automatic test generation

+Q: when are two pieces of code good translations of each other?  i.e. when do two pieces of code compute the same function?
+A: when they agree on every *valid* input.

 ## .Rjl file